Case Study – Dr Anne Peaston

 One was on pathology of the disease, and one used a new drug for photodynamic therapy, which we found provided long-term results about the same as other established methods.

 This experience inspired me to take on a PhD program back in Sydney investigating a human childhood cancer, neuroblastoma.
 That work gave me the cell biology and molecular biology skills to undertake a wonderful research position at The Jackson Laboratory on beautiful Mount Desert Island in the northeast USA.
 The group I joined investigated at the molecular level how cells change from one thing to another in early development, working on very basic concepts of relevance to cancer formation.
-Back in Australia since 2011, I have continued to pursue basic and/or clinical research, mostly oncology or hematology-related, making the most of local opportunities and local and national collaborations.
+Back in Australia since 2011, I have continued to pursue basic and/or clinical research, mostly oncology or haematology-related, making the most of local opportunities and local and national collaborations.
 Two nationwide collaborations I am fortunate to be part of include VetCompass Australia (VCA) and ACARCinom.
 VCA collects electronic patient records from first opinion veterinary practices and makes the data available to investigate health problems in companion animals.
 ACARCinom is developing an Australia-wide registry of animal and complementary human cancers, an accessible comprehensive data asset for investigating the epidemiology of cancer in animals and humans.

 Why did you choose this work?